 This is the price range you’ll enter for crowdsourcing competition services like 99designs.
 Honestly, and even though this doesn’t really help my bottom line to say this, this is probably one of the best ways to get a logo designed, as you’ll have many designers all vying for you to pick their design.

 If you have a bit more to spend and aren’t really sure what you want, having dozens of designs to choose from will really help you narrow it down quickly.
-It might not be great for designers, to sacrifice time and energy with no guarantee of payment, but it’s a great option for those that need a logo.
+It might not be great for designers, to sacrifice time and energy with no guarantee of payment (and may be an ethical gray area), but it’s a great option for those that need a logo.

 I think this is really the area where you start to get more into design firms with an objective of deep meaning and suggestion in the designs they produce.
 Where someone is deeply researching and analyzing your business, the industry it’s in, and trends.